Instant Pot Lasagna with Cottage Cheese

 • Spinach: A powerhouse of fiber, vitamins A, C and K.

-Ingredients for healthy Instant Pot Lasagna sit on a marble countertop in white dishes and bowls.
+Ingredients for healthy Instant Pot Lasagna on a marble countertop in white dishes and bowls.
 Cottage cheese, cheese blend, seasonings, spinach, ground turkey, and lasagna noodles.

 Recipe Tips